• Updated on 22 Sept, 2025 by Ankita Banerjee

 - Maintain a healthy study routine with breaks, creative refreshers, and mental relaxation to avoid burnout.

-What is the mode of the NATA 2025 exam?
+What will be the mode of the NATA 2026 exam?

-The exam is conducted in two parts.
+The NATA 2026 exam will be conducted in two parts.
 Part A is offline (pen and paper), while Part B is online (computer-based).
 Students must complete both to get a valid score.

-How many questions are asked in NATA 2025?
+How many questions will be asked in NATA 2026?

-The paper is divided into two parts: Part A tests drawing skills, and Part B checks reasoning, aptitude, and perception.
+The paper will be divided into two parts: Part A tests drawing skills, and Part B checks reasoning, aptitude, and perception.
 Both have separate timings and weightage.

-How much time is given for each part of the NATA exam?
+How much time will be given for each part of the NATA exam?

 The paper includes multiple-choice, numerical, preferential choice, and drawing-based questions.
 These test both logical and creative abilities.

-No, there is no negative marking.
+No, there will be no negative marking in NATA 2026.
 Students are not penalised for wrong answers.

-What is the marking scheme in NATA 2025?
+What will be the marking scheme in NATA 2026?

-In Part A, there are two questions of 25 marks and one of 30 marks.
-In Part B, MCQs carry either 2 or 4 marks depending on the type.
+In Part A, there will be two questions of 25 marks and one of 30 marks.
+In Part B, MCQs will carry either 2 or 4 marks depending on the type.

-What is the total score in NATA 2025?
+What will the total score in NATA 2026?

-The exam carries 200 marks in total, 80 from Part A and 120 from Part B. This score is used for ranking.
+The exam will carry 200 marks in total, 80 from Part A and 120 from Part B. This score will be used for ranking.

 Students must score at least 20 in Part A, 30 in Part B, and a total of 70 out of 200 to qualify.
 Missing any of these makes the score invalid.